 Prior to joining USIP, Dr. Trenkov-Wermuth worked at the U.N.
 Office of Counter-Terrorism, where he was the lead author of the United Nations Global Counter-Terrorism Coordination Compact.
 He has also worked in the Office of Rule of Law and Security Institutions at the U.N.
 Department of Peacekeeping Operations.

-Previously, Trenkov-Wermuth taught international politics at Cambridge, Columbia, West Point, NYU, Adelphi University, Hamilton College, Baruch College, and Bard College.
-Trenkov-Wermuth was also a visiting fellow at the Norwegian Nobel Institute and the EU Institute for Security Studies, as well as a TAPIR fellow at the RAND Corporation and the Finnish Institute of International Affairs.
+Dr. Trenkov-Wermuth has taught international politics at Cambridge University, Columbia University, West Point, NYU, Adelphi University, Hamilton College, Baruch College, and Bard College.
+Dr. Trenkov-Wermuth was also a visiting fellow at the Norwegian Nobel Institute and the EU Institute for Security Studies, as well as a TAPIR fellow at the RAND Corporation and the Finnish Institute of International Affairs.
 He started his career at the U.N.’s political affairs department and has also served in the NATO Parliamentary Assembly.

-Trenkov-Wermuth holds a master’s degree and doctorate in international relations from the University of Cambridge and an undergraduate degree in world politics from Hamilton College.
+Dr. Trenkov-Wermuth holds a master’s and doctorate in international relations from the University of Cambridge and a bachelor’s in world politics from Hamilton College.